 The outbreak of COVID-19 has changed the commercial world, with the duration and ultimate impact of the virus not yet known.
-Our objective is to protect our staff and business, and to ensure we are well placed to resume normal operations if further lockdowns are imposed by the Governments of the cities where we operate and potentially capitalise on opportunities when the virus impact subsides.
+Our objective is the same as previous year, which is to protect our staff and business, and to ensure we are well placed to resume normal operations if further lockdowns are imposed by the Governments of the locations where we operate and potentially capitalise on opportunities when the virus impact subsides.